marionettejs/backbone.marionette/docs/marionette.collectionview.md

 });
 ```

+### CollectionView's `reorderOnSort`

+This option is useful when you have performance issues when you resort your `CollectionView`.
+Without this option, your `CollectionView` will be completely re-rendered, which can be
+costly if you have a large number of elements or if your `ChildView`s are complex.
+If this option
+is activated, when you sort your `Collection`, there will be no re-rendering, only the DOM nodes
+will be reordered.
+This can be a problem if your `ChildView`s use their collection's index
+in their rendering.
+In this case, you cannot use this option as you need to re-render each
+`ChildView`.

 ## CollectionView's `emptyView`

 When a collection has no children, and you need to render a view other than